T4ACTIVE/T4ACTIVE.github.io/Model_List/DeviceBinding/README.md

-The Device Binding object links the physical EMM to some device it's measuring.
+This Object defines the link between the EMM and the device it's measuring.